-Kids alternatives to smartphones in the UK (2023)
+Kids alternatives to smartphones in the UK (2024)

-Networks and SIMs.
+Networks and SIMs

 Most cybercrime affects children using the internet at home over the Wi-Fi connection.
 So-called child-safe SIMs offer no protection here.
 And, even if you have good security on your home network your child could still access other Wi-Fi networks, for example at a friends house, or using a mobile hotspot.